Corey Bailey

 Playing a wire recording can be a daunting task but, if done carefully, one can

 extract the contents.
-The wire is made of stainless steel and is very fine, averaging
+The wire is generally made of stainless steel and is very fine,

-strand of thick human hair.
-The average speed was quite fast, about 24 inches per
+diameter of a strand of thick human hair.
+The average speed was quite fast, about

-Wire recorders were used for various tasks and popular with consumers as well
+Wire recorders were used commercially for various tasks and popular with

 Because the wire is so thin, tangles and breakage are a real problem.
 When the

-wire broke (and it will), I used to splice it by soldering about a 1/4” overlap which
+wire broke (Murphy’s Law), I used to splice it by soldering about a 1/4” overlap

-would be hardly noticed because of the play speed, even if I had to trim some wire
+which would be hardly noticed because of the play speed, even if I had to trim

-to make a clean splice.
-However, that method is very tedious and time consuming
+some wire to make a clean splice.
+However, that method is very tedious, time

 Knots and other anomalies seem to pass through the head just fine.

-Chicago’s owners manual recommends using a brush with the bristles soaked in
+Webster Chicago’s owners manual recommends using a brush with the bristles

-Trichloroethylene.
-Obviously, the owner’s manual was written in the 1940’s.
-I used
+soaked in Trichloroethylene.
+Obviously, the owner’s manual was written in the

-a fine bristled brush, with the bristles trimmed to about ¾”, soaked in denatured
+1940’s.
+I used a fine bristled brush, with the bristles trimmed to about ¾”, soaked in

-alcohol, and it seemed to work.
-The method that I currently use is a dedicated reel
+denatured alcohol and it seemed to work.
+The method that I currently use is a

-of sewing thread that I will soak with denatured alcohol and play for about 30
+dedicated reel of thick sewing thread that I will soak with denatured alcohol and

 Before playing a wire, it’s best to advance the mechanism by hand in order to line